tayloraswift/swift-png/examples/README.md

 > ***key terms:***
 > - **color target**

-On platforms with built-in file system support (MacOS, Linux), decoding a PNG file to a pixel array takes just two function calls.
+On platforms with built-in file system support (MacOS and Linux), decoding a PNG file to a pixel array takes just two function calls.

 ```swift
 import PNG